patkaiist/calc-fst/README.md

 # calc-fst

 This repository represents a minimal working example of the finite state transducer based fuzzy spelling search.
+It is part of the paper _Implementing Fuzzy Spelling Search in Dictionaries of Under-Described Languages Lacking Standard Orthographies_ in the journal  [Computer-Assisted Language Comparison in Practice](https://calc.hypotheses.org/).
 It is meant to be run as a simple Node.js command like script.

 ## Structure